xy-241/CS-Notes/content/Java/Access Modifier.md

 ## Abstract
 ---
 - Keywords that define the accessibility or scope of [[OOP#OOP Class|classes]], [[OOP Method|methods]], and field

+>[!important] Good design
+> We should make all attributes within the class [[#private|private]].
+>
+> Use methods to enforce access or modify attribute values if necessary, but this is generally not recommended.

 ## private
 ---